Keswick

 Keswick is near some unmissable disused railway lines like Smardale Gill Nature Reserve,

-Keswick's best nearby airports can be found at Barrow/Walney Island Airport, and Carlisle Lake District Airport.
+The area around Keswick boasts some of the best airports including Barrow/Walney Island Airport, and Carlisle Lake District Airport.

 Keswick History